OWASP/owasp-summit-2017/Working-Sessions/CISO/InfoSec-Warranties-and-Guarantees.md

 ## Outcomes

-Suggested Outcome:  Recommendation of the issue or warranties and guarantees.
+This Working Session will try to answer the question whether security companies should issue guarantees and warranties and provide a set of guidelines on how they should be designed and implemented.

 ## Who